 The report, published in October 2022, provides the following:

-Download the Research Brief, Full Report, and Budgeting Tool
+Access the Research Brief, Full Report, Budgeting Tool, and Database of Funding Opportunities

 - David Koweek is the Science Director of Ocean Visions.